Scottish Socialist Party: Anti-war campaigns

 The SSP campaigned against the wars in Iraq and Afghanistan, and was one of the founding members of the Scottish Coalition for Justice not War in September 2001.

 It worked closely with Military Families Against the War, particularly in the Justice 4 Gordon Gentle campaign, standing down at the 2005 general election for Rose Gentle in the East Kilbride constituency.
-In 2009, the grandmother of Dundee soldier Kevin Elliot, who died in Afghanistan, joined the party because she it as having a strong anti-war stance.
-The party has also campaigned against rendition flights, including introducing a debate in the Scottish Parliament over the issue, and against the lack of response from the UK government in Israel's war on Lebanon.
+In 2009, the grandmother of Dundee soldier Kevin Elliot, who died in Afghanistan, joined the party because she regarded it as having a strong anti-war stance.
+The party has also campaigned against rendition flights, including introducing a debate in the Scottish Parliament over the issue, and against the lack of response from the UK government in Israel's war in Lebanon.

 It has supported non-violent direct action as a tactic to oppose the presence of weapons of mass destruction in Scotland and strongly opposes the replacement of Trident.
 It has participated in the blockades at Faslane nuclear base since its inception and a number of SSP members have been fined and/or jailed after blockading the naval base at the annual Big Blockade.
 In 2005, Rosie Kane locked herself on to a 25 ft Trident replica outside the Scottish Parliament, only releasing herself after the replica was dismantled fourteen hours later.
 Later that year she was fined £150 for her actions and in October 2006, she was jailed for fourteen days after refusing to pay the fine.
 In January 2007, three SSP MSPs were arrested, later released without charge.
 In June 2007, five members of the SSP's youth wing were also arrested, according to the Left Click Blog and held overnight, after blockading the base as part of the Faslane365 campaign.
 The party supported the Scrap Trident demonstration in Glasgow in April 2013.

 The SSP defends the right of the Palestinian people to self-determination, and supports the Boycott, Divestment and Sanctions movement.
 An SSP councillor convinced West Dunbartonshire Council to add its support to the BDS movement in 2009.